 NHS compensation amounts paid out in 2016 alone hit £1.7 billion, up from £1.4 billion the previous year.
 While there is an increase in NHS payouts, the number of cases has gone down; showing that severity of injury and the financial hardship as a result is increasing.

 The amount of compensation received from NHS medical negligence payouts varies from case to case, and is completely unique to the negligence you experienced and the impact it has had on your life.
 Factors such as severity of illness or injury, the effects to your ability to work, the impact on your mental health and whether or not you may need lifelong assistance or care, all have an impact on the amount of compensation awarded.
 The amount awarded for successful claims against the NHS can start around £1,000 for minor cases and be as high as £5.4 million for major cases, particularly those which result in lifelong disability.

 If you decided to take your claim forward after your initial phone call with us, we will calculate the value of your claim based on the above factors.
 Once your NHS medical negligence compensation value has been calculated, we then need to prove your losses to the court in order for it to be successful.
 This is easily quantifiable in some cases, with financial documents and payslips, but can be more difficult with some medical parts of your claim, such as levels of pain experienced.
 This is why we ask your permission to request your medical files and why we may use trusted medical professionals to provide evidence on your illness or injury.

 The NHS Litigation Authority (NHSLA) is the part of the NHS that deals with claims and indemnity for its staff.
-It has, as of 3rd April 2017, become NHS Resolution, but still remains a legal entity.
+As of 3rd April 2017, it became NHS Resolution, but still remains a legal entity.
+NHS Resolution is where you might be sent by NHS PALS if you decided that a formal complaint was your only course of action.